Rookout/docs/docs/collaboration.md

 <img src="/img/screenshots/Slack_Authorise.png" />

-Then simply share the message with your collegues by selecting the relevant channel in your Slack account:
+Then simply share the message with your colleagues by selecting the relevant channel in your Slack account:

 <img src="/img/screenshots/Slack_Share.png" />